A Plume of My Own Cigarette Smoke

 I wanna live alone in a city where no one wants me.
 I wanna be a stranger.
 I’m so much more interesting when you’ve just met me.
 I want a recurring guest role (for just one season) in your life.
 And yours.
 And yours.
 I like long distance friendships.
 I like sex for the first time.
 It’s only been 9 months I’ve known her.
 It’s only been ten months I’ve known me.
 I love her but I don’t know what the fuck that means.
 What’re the implications?
 What’s my obligation?
 Is this about me or about her?
 If I’m getting an ego again, then I’m a fucking joke.
 Because I am a joke.
 I’m fucking Halloween every day.
 I wanna wake up alone on my birthday.
 I wanna go days on end.
 I still don’t know what’s real or right.
 I’m insane.
 That’s part of the deal.

 Late last night, we finally had a back and forth conversation.
 “When I said I was planning on moving out at the end of the month, it’s not like I was committing to anything.
-That was just my notice, if I’m still unhappy.
+That was just my notice, in case I’m still unhappy.
 I don’t actually make plans because I have no idea where I’ll be, how I’ll feel, one moment to the next.”
 In the end, she said if she was gonna make an effort that I had to try too.
 That I couldn’t still be upset.
 “I can’t just flip a switch in an instant and be okay.
 Then again, there’s a good chance I’ll wake up tomorrow and be totally fine.”

 Which is exactly what happened.